Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Introduction

 \section{Introduction}

-The current literature on memorization in Natural Language Models, especially Large Language Models (LLMs), poses a severe security and privacy risk ~\cite{carlini2021extractingtrainingdatalarge,yang2024memorization}, as models tend to memorize pieces of personally identifying information (PIIs) that occur in pre-training or fine-tuning datasets and can later regurgitate the exact PIIs when prompted.
-This effect arises from models' ability to identify token sequences in PIIs that occur frequently, which leads to memorization of the exact PII as compared to generalization and generation when prompted.
-This was explored by Kandpal and team~\cite{kandpal-etal-2024-user} in their study on deduplication training and how it mitigates privacy risks.
-They and others ~\cite{10.1162/TACL.a.49} have observed that token sequences that were duplicated multiple times in the dataset also tend to be memorized more often than token sequences that appeared a smaller number of times or only once.

-Our preliminary examination on a GPT2-XL tokenizer revealed that the tokenizer considered a PII as a composition of several tokens.
-This means that PIIs that occurred multiple times tend to be memorized as a token sequence by the LLM.
-Therefore, we move forward with the assumption that the \emph{N-Gram appearances of PIIs directly impact the ability of an LLM to memorize the PII.}
+Language models are known to memorize training data, which they can later regurgitate when prompted in specific ways \citep{carlini2021extractingtrainingdatalarge}.
+Memorization may result in severe privacy concerns, especially when training datasets contain sensitive data like personally identifiable information (PII) \citep{yang2024memorization}.
+Prior studies show that memorization in language models is largely driven by data duplication \citep{lee2022deduplicating, pmlr-v162-kandpal22a}—token sequences that appear multiple times in the dataset tend to be memorized more often than sequences appearing once or infrequently \citep{kandpal-etal-2024-user, 10.1162/TACL.a.49}.
+Therefore, we move forward with the assumption that a \emph{higher number of duplicates for a specific PII increases the risk of memorization.}

-Keeping this in mind, we devised a novel training technique that reduces the number of times a PII appears in the dataset while keeping the original PII intact for future downstream tasks.
+Keeping this in mind, we devised a novel fine-tuning technique that reduces the number of times a particular PII appears in the dataset while keeping the original PII intact for future downstream tasks.
 This technique is called \emph{Randomized Masked Fine-Tuning} (RMFT).
-As the name suggests, we mask the PII appearances with a randomized token sequence generation that closely mimics the PII being masked.
-Using this method, we were able to reduce the number of appearances of certain PIIs from thousands down to a single appearance.
+In our study, we focus on email addresses as the PII of interest.
+RMFT identifies all occurrences of each email in the dataset and preserves only the first occurrence in its original form.
+All subsequent duplicate occurrences are masked by generating structurally similar email addresses using randomly selected components—firstnames, lastnames, and domains—that closely mimic the original email's format.
+Using this method, we reduce individual email occurrences from hundreds or thousands down to a single appearance.